What Is ‘Surveillance for Hire’?

 Examples of surveillance-for-hire companies/cyber mercenaries include:

 – Black Cube.
 Although it recently described itself as simply a “litigation support firm”, it is one of the companies identified recently by Meta.
-Black Cube was formed by former Israeli intelligence agency Mossad veterans.
+Black Cube was founded by former Mossad veterans from the Israeli intelligence agency.
 Meta suggested that Black Cube used fictitious personas to contact targets and obtain email addresses for phishing attacks (which Black Cube denies).
-Black Cube has previously made the news following reports by the New Yorker in 2017 that it was used by Harvey Weinstein to surveil reporters covering allegations about his assaults.
+Black Cube has previously made the news following reports by the New Yorker in 2017 that Harvey Weinstein used it to surveil reporters covering allegations about his assaults.

 – NSO.
-Meta identified this company as being behind Pegasus spyware (software used to enable surveillance) that it sued in 2019 (and Apple has also sued).
+Meta identified this company as being behind Pegasus spyware, a software used to enable surveillance, which it sued in 2019, and Apple has also sued.

 – Cognyte.
-Based in Israel, Meta says that Cognyte sells access to its platform which enables managing fake accounts across social media platforms including Facebook, Instagram, Twitter, YouTube, and VKontakte (VK), and other websites to social-engineer people and collect data.
+Based in Israel, Meta claims that Cognyte sells access to its platform, which enables the management of fake accounts across social media platforms, including Facebook, Instagram, Twitter, YouTube, and VKontakte (VK), as well as other websites, to social-engineer people and collect data.

 – Bluehawk CI.
-Based in Israel with offices in the UK and the US, Meta says that Bluehawk sells a range of surveillance-for-hire activities including social engineering, gathering of litigation-related intelligence about people, and managing fake accounts to trick them into installing malware.
-Meta alleges that the fake accounts pose as journalists working for media organizations like La Stampa (Italy) and Fox News (US) to trick targets into giving an on-camera interview.
+Based in Israel with offices in the UK and the US, Meta states that Bluehawk offers a range of surveillance-for-hire services, including social engineering, gathering litigation-related intelligence about individuals, and managing fake accounts to trick them into installing malware.
+Meta alleges that the fake accounts pose as journalists working for media organisations like La Stampa (Italy) and Fox News (US) to trick targets into giving an on-camera interview.

 – Cobwebs Technologies.
-Founded in Israel with offices in the United States, Meta says that Cobwebs Technologies sells access to its platform that enables reconnaissance across the internet, including Facebook, Instagram, WhatsApp, Twitter, Flickr, public websites and “dark web” sites.
+Founded in Israel with offices in the United States, Meta states that Cobwebs Technologies offers access to its platform, which enables reconnaissance across the internet, including Facebook, Instagram, WhatsApp, Twitter, Flickr, public websites, and “dark web” sites.
 Meta also claims that the accounts used by Cobwebs customers also engage in social engineering to join closed communities and forums and trick people into revealing personal information.

 Issues

-Some of the issues raised by Meta’s recent investigation that has shone a light on the entities in the surveillance-for-hire industry include:
+Some of the issues raised by Meta’s recent investigation, which has shed light on the entities in the surveillance-for-hire industry, include:

 – Their services are indiscriminately sold to anyone willing to pay, including known bad actors.